Hyurl/enhance-req-res/README.md

 - `type` The `Content-Type` requested body (without `charset`).
 - `charset` The requested body's `charset`, or the first accepted charset (`charsets[0]`), assume they both use a same charset.
-Unlinke other properties, you can set this one to a valid charset, it will be used to decode request body.
+Unlinke other properties, If you set this one to a valid charset, it will be used to decode request body.
 - `charsets` An array carries all `Accept-Charset`s, ordered by `q`ualities.
 - `length` The `Content-Length` of requested body.